Skip to main content

 Planning collection & permissions for collections

-Plan the collections
+Plan your collections

-• Types of collections: First, plan the collections structure for your organization.
+First, plan the collections structure for your organization.
 Determine what types collections you need.
 For example, you can follow the following paradigm.

 Create the different types of collections by following this documentation.